firebolt-db/godocs/docs/Guides/getting-started/get-started-sql-workspace.md

 {: .note}
 If you used the **Load data** wizard, skip ahead to the following **Query data** section.

-Use [COPY FROM](../sql_reference/../../sql_reference/commands/data-management/copy-from.md) in the SQL workspace to copy data directly from a source into a Firebolt managed table.
+Use [COPY FROM](../sql_reference/../../sql_reference/commands/data-management/copy-from.md) in the **Develop Workspace** to copy data directly from a source into a Firebolt managed table.

 1. Enter the following  into the **Script 1** tab to load data using the following steps:
   ```sql